 - The franchise system includes guidelines so you can operate the business using the franchise standards.

 - You will offer only approved products and services as stated in the business model.

-- Your company will train employees as per the franchise business operating guidelines, as per the training manual.
+- Your company will train employees as per the franchise system operating guidelines, as per the training manual.

 - You will advertise and promote the franchise and its approved products and services as defined by the franchisor.

 But as you’re weighing the pros and cons of franchising, what if you view those things as cons?
 Are you the type of person who would feel operating this way would feel restrictive?

 “As a franchisee, you are agreeing to follow someone else’s operating system, often including specific requirements for what marketing materials to use, which suppliers you must work with, and what specific products and services you must offer,” said Len Rainford.

 Rainford, with several books published (including Buying a Franchise – The Key to Success) and 35 years experience in franchising, said someone who plans to buy a franchise should consider those elements to be franchising advantages.

 “As you become more committed to the idea of pursuing franchising, it is important that you take some time to analyze yourself from a personal and business perspective,” Rainford said.
 “A well-structured franchising business system provides a level of support that contributes to the success of the franchise.”